-We have a very pro-active team of governors who lead our school.
-They monitor all aspects of the school and ensure that we progress in the right way to ensure the best education is possible for all children.
+There is a team of governors who lead our school.
+They monitor all aspects of what we do and ensure that we progress in the right way to ensure the best education is possible for all children.

 The governors may be contacted via the school office.